Generalized probabilities in statistical theories: Generalization of Cox's Method

-\nd As we have seen in Section \ref{s:CoxReview}, Cox studies the functions defined over a distributive lattices and derives classical probabilities.
-In \cite{Holik-Plastino-Saenz-2012} it is shown that if the lattice is assumed to be non-distributive, the properties of QP described in Section \ref{s:QProbabilities} can be derived by applying a variant of the Cox's method as follows (see \cite{Holik-Plastino-Saenz-2012}).
-Suppose that propositions of our system are represented by the lattice of elementary tests of QM, i.e., the lattice $\mathcal{L}_{v\mathcal{N}}(\mathcal{H})$.
-This lattice isomorphic to the lattice of projections $\mathcal{P}(\mathcal{H})$ of the Hilbert space $\mathcal{H}$.
-The goal is to show that the ``degree of implication" measure $s(\cdots)$ demanded by Cox's method satisfies Eqs. \eqref{e:nonkolmogorov}.
+As we have seen in Section~\ref{s:CoxReview}, Cox studied the functions defined over a distributive lattices and derived classical probabilities.
+In~\cite{Holik-Plastino-Saenz-2012}, it is shown that if the lattice is assumed to be non-distributive, the~properties of QP described in Section~\ref{s:QuantumProbabilities} can be derived by applying a variant of Cox's method as follows (see~\cite{Holik-Plastino-Saenz-2012} for details).
+Suppose that the propositions of our system are represented by the lattice of elementary tests of QM, i.e.,~the lattice of projections $\mathcal{P}(\mathcal{H})$ of the Hilbert space $\mathcal{H}$.
+The~goal is to show that the ``degree of implication'' measure $s(\cdots)$ demanded by Cox's method satisfies Equations~\eqref{e:17a}--\eqref{e:17c}.
 This means that we are looking for a function to the real numbers $s$, such that it is non-negative and $s(P)\leq s(Q)$ whenever $P\leq Q$.

-The operation ``$\vee$" in $\mathcal{P}(\mathcal{H})$ is associative.
-Then, if $P$ and $Q$ are orthogonal projections, the relationship between $s(P)$, $s(Q),$ and $s(P\vee Q)$ must be of the form
+The operation ``$\vee$'' in $\mathcal{P}(\mathcal{H})$ is associative.
+Then, if~$P$ and $Q$ are orthogonal projections, the~relationship between $s(P)$, $s(Q),$ and $s(P\vee Q)$ must be of the form

-with $F$ a function to be determined.
-If a third proposition``$\vee$" and following a similar procedure to that of Cox, the following functional equation is found
+with $F$ a function to be determined. {If a third proposition $R$ is added, following a similar procedure to that of Cox, we obtain for ``$P\vee P\vee R$'' the following functional equation}

-The above equation can be solved up to rescaling \cite{Knuth-2004a,Knuth-2004b,Knuth-2005b,aczel-book}, and we find
+The above equation can be solved up to rescaling~\cite{aczel-book,Knuth-2004a,Knuth-2004b,Knuth-2005b}, and~we find

-\nd whenever $P\perp Q$.
-It can be shown that for any finite family of orthogonal projections $P_j$, $1\leq j\leq n$ \cite{Holik-Plastino-Saenz-2012}:
+whenever $P\perp Q$.
+It can be shown that, for any finite family of orthogonal projections $P_j$, $1\leq j\leq n$ \cite{Holik-Plastino-Saenz-2012}:

-\nd and we recover condition \eqref{e:Qprobability3} of the axioms of quantum probability.
-By exploiting the properties of the orthogonal complement acting on subspaces, it can also be shown \cite{Holik-Plastino-Saenz-2012} that
+and we recover condition \eqref{e:23c} of the axioms of quantum probability.
+By~exploiting the properties of the orthogonal complement acting on subspaces, it can also be shown~\cite{Holik-Plastino-Saenz-2012}~that